 To be very honest, I was not very fond of lentils curry back when I was a child.
 I ate only 2 types of lentils.
 But now I just LOVE all lentils.
 I can have them for all my meals.
 I have said this many times that our taste buds change over time.
 Thank god for this change in taste.
 Otherwise, I would have been eating only a few things all my life.
 And that would have been super boring.

 But now as I love lentils, I try to grow this love affair between me and lentils.
 And I make lentils at least twice-thrice a week.
 Not bad, uh?
 Mmm, I know it’s super good.

 And lentils + veggies in a single dish is heavenly.
 You get all proteins and fibers in a single dish.
 Isn’t that astounding?
-And making a combo of veggies and lentils is the only way Adoria eats lentils.
+And making a combo of veggies and lentils is the only way my little one eats lentil or Dal.

 You know these kids, don’t ya?
 They rarely like anything.
-But if I make a lentil dish with veggies along with steamed rice, Adoria would happily eat that.
+But if I make a lentil dish with veggies along with some jeera rice, my little one would happily eat that.
 That’s one more reason why I make lentils + veggie curry often.

 Also, now you know about my love affair with the lentils.
 Oh, I love them the most, and now I can also say that the lentils are near and dear to my heart.